Sam-Sims/spotify-art/README.md

 This is a project aimed at visulising your spotify data.
 Developed using flask and python for the spotify API calls.
 The p5js library was used for the visulisation.

+## Deployment

+The website can be found at https://sam-spotify-flask.herokuapp.com

 ## Installation

 To install the webserver locally, download, install requirements and run app.py